xlwings/xlwings/docs/threading_and_multiprocessing.rst

 ---------------

 .. note::
-    Multiprocessing is only support on Windows!
+    Multiprocessing is only supported on Windows!

 The same rules apply to multiprocessing as for threading, here's a working example::